 As much as he liked the idea, Drew didn't know if McCall was still designing patches or who to contact to ask if he was.
 Then a chance meeting introduced an opportunity.

-"I was in Star City [Russia] and one of the back-up space flight participants named Barbara Barrett, she was one of Bob McCall's neighbors and she was proudly showing us the personal patch that he designed
+"I was in Star City [Russia] and one of the back-up space flight participants named Barbara Barrett, she was one of Bob McCall's neighbors and she was proudly showing us the personal patch that he designed for her."

 Drew asked Barrett to ask McCall if he'd like to design the patch for Discovery's last mission.